FaisalHammad1999/futureproofwiki/Windows-Setup.md

 - eg. `alias showstuff='ls'` (genuinely not useful)

 After making changes, make sure you save the file and **reload** GitBash before trying out your shiny new aliases!
+- Either close and reopen GitBash
+- Or run `source ~/.bashrc`